sillycodergirl/sillycodergirl/README.md

 - [Personal Website](https://sillycodergirl.github.io)

 ## 💼 Projects
-### FUNK Engine
+### Untitled Funkin' Engine
- - Currently a WIP, FUNK Engine is a full built-from-scratch engine made in HaxeFlixel.
+ - Currently a WIP, UFE (Untitled Funkin' Engine) is a full built-from-scratch engine made in HaxeFlixel.
  - Planned to have many new features like:
  -- Based off .fnfc, one file that holds the entire song data for a song called .funk -- A readable codebase for new programmers (almost everything is documented)